Showing Posts From

 Heaven and Hevel

-My first son kid was born during a very busy time in our lives.
-I was working full-time, going to college full-time, and serving as a counselor in a branch presidency.
-It was a rough time of early mornings and late nights.
+My first son was born during a very busy time in our lives.
+I was working full-time, attending college full-time, and serving as a counselor in a branch presidency.
+It was a rough period of early mornings and late nights.
 Sometimes, I didn't see my baby boy awake for several days at a time.
-For his first birthday, my wife created a video of the moments she had...
+For his first birthday, my wife created a video of the moments she had captured and set it to music.
+Let me say upfront, I am not a crier; it drives my wife nuts.
+But I cried when I watched that video.
+So many firsts.
+So many moments when heaven touched earth.
+And I wasn't there for much of it.
+Those moments would never come again—not in that way, not with that child, not at that time.
+They were gone forever.

 The last calling we receive